rnick1/Weather_App/README.md

 -Within the weather information I included weather icons depicting the weather conditions and set the UV index to change color when the UV conditions reach hazardous levels.

 ## Future improvements:
--Most urgent: I am hoping to fix the issue where the weather icon for the first day of the weather forecast is missing before turning in assignment.

 -I would like to refine the style further someday.

 -The search history function could use some refining (for example, arrange it so that if the user searches for a city more than once, it would only get displayed once instead of multiple times.)